top of page

 Child dedication/naming ceremonies

-These ceremonies (similar to baptism/christenings), can celebrate a child's birth, adoption, coming of age into the community of life on earth, and the fellowship of humankind.
+These ceremonies (similar to baptism/christenings) can celebrate a child's birth, adoption, or coming of age into the community of life on earth.
 They are happy and undogmatic occasions.

-Parents are encouraged to participate in creating a service that has meaning to them, incorporating rituals (new or old), and words that symbolise what they wish for their child.
-Rituals may use water, flowers, candles, stones, oils or something else entirely.
+Parents will be encouraged and helped to participate in creating a service that has meaning to them, incorporating rituals (new or old), and words that symbolise their wishes for their child's future.

 Memorial services / funerals